-Here’re 4 solutions you can try.
+Try these fixes:Here’re 4 solutions you can try.
 You may not have to try them all; just work your way down the list until you find the one that works.

-1) Download and install Driver Easy.
+- Download and install Driver Easy.

-2) Run Driver Easy and click Scan Now.
+- Run Driver Easy and click Scan Now.
 Driver Easy will then scan your computer and detect any problem drivers.

-Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).
+- Click the Update button next to a flagged keyboard driver to automatically download and install the correct version of this driver (you can do this with the FREE version).Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).

-4) Restart your computer and try to press the print screen key to see if it works.
+- Restart your computer and try to press the print screen key to see if it works.

 Try to press F Mode key or F Lock key (when there is such keys on your keyboard, if not, please skip this fix), then check if Print Screen works.
 That’s because such keys may prevent you from using print screen key.

 Since some programs like OneDrive, Dropbox, Snipping tool can take over the Print Screen key, please stop all the running programs on your PC.
 Then try to print screen again to see if it works.